StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-definition/CREATE_INDEX.md

 ## Description

 This statement is used to create indexes.
+You can use this statement to create oly Bitmap indexes.
+For usage notes and scenarios of Bitmap indexes, see [Bitmap index](../../../table_design/indexes/Bitmap_index.md).

 :::tip